amrithyerramilli/amrithyerramilli.github.io/about/index.md

 It took me a while to mark my territory online, but I am here now.
 I live and work in Bengaluru, India; and _clichéd-ly_, I obsess over the amazing weather out here.

 I currently work as a product engineer at [DeltaX](http://www.deltax.com/).
-I joined them _**2+ years**_ ago, as *computer science engineering* undergrad from [RNS Institute of Technology](http://www.rnsit.ac.in/) (**do not** click the link.
+I joined them _**3+ years**_ ago, as *computer science engineering* undergrad from [RNS Institute of Technology](http://www.rnsit.ac.in/) (**do not** click the link.
 I've warned you).

 I am one of those [full stack developers](https://www.google.co.in/search?q=full+stack+developer), with a knack for building cool stuff.
 Although I enjoy working on [all layers](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture) of the product, I expend most of my skill designing the core structures and patterns, working with APIs, Frameworks, JavaScript and developing UI/UX.
-I also have a weird sceptical affinity towards mentoring - Most of the time, I just reply to queries using memes or [lmgtfy](http://lmgtfy.com/) :sweat_smile:.
+I use memes or [lmgtfy](http://lmgtfy.com/) to answer to silly questions :sweat_smile:.

 Most of my technical skills revolve around web technologies.
 I jumped into hybrid mobile apps recently.
 I'm also looking forward to exploring the native app development SDKs.